 - No migration of private channel chat history (because this data is contained in user mailboxes and may be migrated with the mailbox but often that migration will have a separate timeline and effort from the Teams migration)

 - No migration of user specific settings

-- No migration of Team tabs – Tabs such as Planner, Power BI, OneNote, and many others require third-party or manual solutions.
+- No migration or limited migration of Team tabs – Tabs such as Planner, Power BI, OneNote, and many others require third-party or manual solutions.